mhahnFr/ADB_Connector/README.md

 quit.

-Because Smartphones are designed to save battery power, the network connection using WLAN is lost after some time without traffic from the ADB, there should also be the possibility to reconnect to a device without the need of plugging it in again, as the network port on the Android device stayed open until the next reboot.
+Because Smartphones are designed to save battery power, the network connection using WLAN is lost after some time without traffic from the ADB, so there should also be the possibility to reconnect to a device without the need of plugging it in again, as the network port on the Android device stayed open until the next reboot.

 ## GUI-Design
 The graphical user interface consists of a single window, which will stay the